+It is the responsibility of the contractor/vendor to provide a minimum of three (3) similar type references using this form and to provide this information with your submission.
+Failure to do so may result in the rejection of your submission.

+Firm giving Reference: City of Rapid City, SD

+Address: 300 Sixth Street, Rapid City, SD 57701

+Fax: (605) 355-3083

+Email: ted.johnson@rcgov.org

-Giving reference for: Ceres Environmental Services, Inc. Firm giving Reference:City of Rapid City, SD Address: 300 Sixth Street, Rapid City, SD 57701 Phone: (605) 394-4154 Fax: (605) 355-3083 Email: ted.johnson@rogov.org 1.
-Q: What was the dollar value of the contract?
-2. Have there been any change orders, and if so, how many?
-At 965, two.
-Volume of debrit nemonal and clean up 3.
-Q: Did they perform on a timely basis as required by the agreement?
-4. 963 4.
+- 1. Q: What was the dollar value of the contract? 🔊 \$ 1,440,473.80 - Have there been any change orders, and if so, how many?
+A: 4cs, two Volume of debail nemore and change and the change of the structure of A: yes - 4.
 Q: Was the project manager easy to get in contact with?
-5. Q: Would you use them again?
-A yes, we would use them again 6.
-Q: Overall, what would you rate their performance?
-(Scale from 1-5) ♠ ☐5 Excellent ☐4 Good ☐3 Fair ☐ 2 Poor ☐1 Unacceptable 7.
-Q: Is there anything else we should know, that we have not asked?
-The company and their staff did a good job with this The company and their left did a 900 dish with this close up project, and with assisting the City through the start the undersigned does hereby certify that the foregoing and subsequent statements are true and correct and are made independently, free from vendor interference/collusion.
-Name: Ted T. Johnson Title Coty Engineer Signature: Date:
+A yes - 5.
+Q: Would you use them again?
+A yes, we would use them again - 6.
+Q: Overali, what would you rate their performance?
+(Scale from 1-5)

+Excellent 4 Good 3 Fair 2 Poor 1 Unacceptable 6

+7. Q: Is there anything else we should know, that we have not asked?

+The company and their station does not the their state not asked?
+Clean up project, and with assisting the City through the storm The undersigned does hereby certify that the foregoing and subsequent statements are true and correct and are made independently, free from vendor interference/collusion. and channel.

+Ted T. Johnson Coty Engineer Name: Title Signature: Date: